fortytwoservices/public-docs.fortytwo.io/docs/Security Posture Portal/03_cancelsubscription.md

 # Cancel SaaS subscription

+!!! note

+    From April 2024 the name of the portal changed from "Security Posture Portal" to "Fortify Portal".
+It´s the same product.

 To cancel your subscription of the portal is very easy and are done through your Azure portal.
 Follow the steps below to cancel at any point.

 1. Go to the [Azure portal](https://portal.azure.com/#home).